 A: 1098-Ts will be mailed to the student’s permanent home address on file by January 31st each year for the preceding calendar year.
 It may not arrive in your mailbox until the second week in February.
 The mailing will come from ECSI, not Geneva College.
 ECSI is a third-party administrator that Geneva has hired to process and distribute our students’ 1098-Ts.
 You can also opt to receive your form electronically (see below).

 Q: Can I receive my 1098-T electronically?

 A: Yes.
-New for the 2012 calendar year, students may elect to receive their Form electronically instead of in the mail.
+Students may elect to receive their Form electronically instead of in the mail.
 Online delivery is secure and is faster than traditional mail delivery.
 The deadline to elect electronic delivery is January 1st.
-To sign up for online delivery, go to http://www.ecsi.net/gateway/1098t-signup.html?school=Y3 and enter your student ID#, name, and email address.
+To sign up for online delivery go to http://www.ecsi.net/gateway/1098t-signup.html?school=y3 and enter your student ID#, name, and email address.
 Then, check the box and click “submit.”
 (Your email address and other private information will NOT be shared with anyone.)

 Q: What if I lost my 1098-T or it never arrives in the mail?